 2. Each line on the application must be filled out in order to complete and submit the form.
 If something is not applicable in your situation, please write either N/A for a text field or $0 in a numerical field.

-b.
-Every applicant must submit a written narrative to provide further context and for a good faith estimate of what the family is able to pay.
 The Scholarship Committee stresses the importance of providing these critical inputs in making a determination, without which, the application is comprised of mere data and numbers devoid of vital color to the circumstances.
 For instance, if one spouse is not employed, it is helpful to provide an explanation of any relevant circumstances.
-If COVID-19 has affected your finances / employment, please explain your situation and your expectations how your finances will change once the social distancing restrictions are lifted.
+If COVID-19 has affected your finances / employment, please explain your situation and your expectations how/when you expect your finances may change as the pandemic subsides.

 - Complete and submit application